yearn/yearn-multisig-actions/README.md

     Alternatively, you can message @username_to_id_bot on Telegram to find a chat id.

-1. Fill in everything in the .env file.
-Leave placeholder values for any safes on networks you don't need.
+1. Fill in values in the .env file.
+For any safes on networks you don't need, feel free to leave those blank.
+Some fields are marked optional.

-Optional:
-Fill in scripts/shame.py with a mapping of addresses to signer names for the /shame command.

 ## Usage
 Follow the process steps below for queuing transactions to your multisig